Helmholtz EPT with automatically selected kernel

 Theory

-The Laplacian of the noisy acquisition of \(\varphi^\pm\) is estimated numerically with a Savitzky-Golay filter [1].
-It approximates the phase map around the voxel of interest with a paraboloid (or a higher order polynomial), of which computes the derivatives.
+The Laplacian of the noisy input map is estimated numerically with a Savitzky-Golay filter [1].
+It approximates the map around the voxel of interest with a paraboloid (or a higher order polynomial), of which computes the derivatives.
 In this way, the Savitzky-Golay filter reduces the impact of noise in the Laplacian computation.

-In each voxel, the kernel is selected assuring that the estimated conductivity is physically admissible (i.e., non-negative) and that the uncertainty associated with the estimated conductivity is minimum.
-The uncertainty is evaluated by propagating it through the fitting under the assumption of independent and identically distributed noise in each voxel of the acquired phase map.
+In each voxel, the kernel is selected assuring that the estimated properties are physically admissible (i.e., positive conductivity and larger than one permittivity) and that the uncertainty associated with the estimated property value is minimum.
+The uncertainty is evaluated by propagating it through the fitting under the assumption of independent and identically distributed noise in each voxel of the acquired input map.

 References